verbb/social-feed/docs/providers/facebook.md

 - Photos (Photos from your Facebook Photos page)
 - Videos (Videos from your Facebook Videos page)
 - Events (Events from your Facebook Events page)
-- Group Feed (Posts from your Facebook group)
-- Photos (Photos from your Facebook Photos group)
-- Videos (Videos from your Facebook Videos group)
-- Events (Events from your Facebook Events group)